2019 GLISA Small Grant: Preparing Erie, Pennsylvania for Extreme Weather-What to do and Where to Start

 - Best management practices document that will include prioritized and structured action strategy recommendations from stakeholder feedback

 Research Findings (Anticipated)

 This project aims to explore community climate hazards, develop a vulnerability assessment, and investigate potential solutions in Erie, PA.
 Results will inform action strategy recommendations by the community to help Erie build resilience.

-GLISA funded this 2019 small grant project and is partnering with the grantee to provide climate summary information for Erie, PA, as well as developing scenarios to facilitate at a workshop for project stakeholders.
+GLISA funded this 2019 small grant project and partnered with the grantee to provide climate summary information for Erie, PA, as well as develop scenarios to facilitate at a workshop for project stakeholders.